What is gallbladder pain?

 - Chemotherapy and radiotherapy: If gallbladder pain is due to cancer, both therapies can be used to prevent cancer from returning.

 - Ursodeoxycholic acid: An oral drug option for those who are not good candidates for surgery.
 It helps to dissolve small cholesterol gallstones and reduce symptoms of gallbladder pain.

 - Extracorporeal shock-wave lithotripsy: The use of high-energy shock waves via a device that projects them through the abdominal wall.
 This therapy helps to break down gallstones but works best when only small stones are present.

 - Contact solvent dissolution: A rare technique using chemicals that are directly injected into the gallbladder to aid in dissolving them.

 When experiencing intense abdominal pain, it is a good idea to seek medical attention as soon as possible to make sure it isn’t due to a life-threatening complication.
-However, know that you suffer from relatively benign gallbladder pain you may try some home remedies to help ease the pain.
-These may include:
+However, know that if you suffer from relatively benign gallbladder pain, you may try some home remedies to help ease the pain.
+These include:

 - Exercise: Regular exercise can help reduce cholesterol levels, and because cholesterol plays a role in the formation of gallstones, it’s important to keep levels low.
 Furthermore, regular exercise can help with weight management and being overweight is linked with greater gallbladder pain attacks.

 - Dietary changes: You want to avoid foods high in fat and sugar as these foods can worsen gallbladder pain and stones.
 Upping your fiber is also important to improve overall health.
 Some key foods to consume are dark leafy greens, nuts, olive oil, fish, brown rice, whole grains, citrus fruits, and low-fat dairy.